Our free exhibition of political cartoons inspired by Shakespeare is coming to the Barbican Centre, London, as part of our Rome MMXVII Season.

 - Lorna Miller a political cartoonist whose work has appeared in Private Eye and the Morning Star.
 Lorna has been nominated for the 2016 Political Cartoon of the Year Award.

-Each will create a cartoon during the period of the exhibition that comments upon current politics through the lens of the four Roman Plays - Julius Caesar, Antony and Cleopatra, Titus Andronicus and Coriolanus.
+Each has created a cartoon that comments upon current politics through the lens of four Roman Plays - Julius Caesar, Antony and Cleopatra, Titus Andronicus and Coriolanus.

 The exhibition is curated in partnership with David Francis Taylor, Associate Professor of English at the University of Warwick.